3 Tips For Creating Great Podcast Cover Art

 3. Set the tone: Include the theme or tagline of the podcast, and give a short summary and purpose for the show.
 Use this as an opportunity to hook listeners and draw them in.

-4. Make it professional: You want your intro to grab the attention of listeners and set the tone for your podcast.
+4. Use a Professional Voiceover: You want your intro to grab the attention of listeners and set the tone for your podcast.
 Go the extra mile to make it sound great so you don’t lose listeners because your intro sucks.
 If you have a great voice you can record your own intro.
 If you prefer using a professional voiceover artist there are many great ones to choose from.

 As President & Co-Founder of Resonate Recordings, Jacob leads the team & oversees all sales & marketing initiatives.
 Jacob can be found recording, producing, & mixing podcasts when he is not spending time with his family in Louisville, KY.